-If crawling through cramped dark cave passages is not your style, don’t worry.
-There are places like the Deer Cave in Malaysia’s Gunung Mulu National Park where you will have plenty of room to move about and not feel at all claustrophobic.
-With 400-ft. high ceilings, this cave houses one of the world’s largest bat colonies!
+If crawling through cramped dark cave passages is not your style, do not worry.
+There are places like the Deer Cave in Malaysia at Gunung Mulu National Park where you will have plenty of room to move about and not feel at all claustrophobic.
+With 400-ft. high ceilings, this cave houses one of the largest bat colonies in the world!
 Join other visitors who come to the viewing platforms each night to watch several million bats begin their massive exodus out into the twilight sky.

 More information: Borneo Adventure